-The Museum cares for 30,000 objects that range from historic photographs, postcards, and artwork to textiles, archives, furniture, tools and even a Stanley Steamer automobile.
-The Museum collections are available to the public for study and research; contact the Curator of Collections to set up an appointment or research the Museum Collection online here.
+The Museum cares for 30,000 objects that range from historic photographs, postcards, and archives to textiles, artwork, furniture, tools, and even a Stanley Steamer automobile.
+The Museum collection is available to the public for study and research.
+Search the Museum Collection online here.

-The Estes Park Museum collects and preserves materials which establish or illustrate the history of Estes Park.
-The collections represent life, conditions, events, and activities relevant to the history of Estes Park.
-Donations of historical objects and archives for the permanent collection are welcome.
-If you have anything you think the Museum would be interested in keeping or have questions about the potentially historical significance of an item, please contact the Curator of Collections to set up an appointment.
+The Estes Park Museum collects and preserves materials which establish or illustrate the unique history of Estes Park.
+The collection represents life, conditions, events, and activities relevant to Estes Park.
+Donations of historic objects and archives for the permanent collection are welcome.
+If you have any questions regarding the historic significance of a particular item or donation procedures please contact the Curator of Collections to set up an appointment.

-- Allow Museum staff and volunteers to track and update computer records for each artifact, ensuring efficient public access to the collection, aligning with professional standards, Estes Park Museum policies, and mission statement.
+- Allow Museum staff and volunteers to track and update computer records for each artifact; ensuring efficient public access to the collection, aligning with professional standards, Estes Park Museum policies, and mission statement.